sahiga/developer.box.com/guides/embed/ui-elements/scopes.md

 # Special Scopes

-When working with Box UI Elements many developers have shown interest in being able to implement their own permission model, different from [acl][acl] defined by Box.
+When working with Box UI Elements many developers have shown interest in being able to implement their own permission model, different from [Access Levels][acl] defined by Box.

-[downscoping][downscoping], also known as Token Exchange, is our mechanism by which developers can restrict the permissions on the Access Token to a more granular level, allowing them to build out their own permissions model on Box Platform.
+[Downscoping][downscoping], also known as Token Exchange, is our mechanism by which developers can restrict the permissions on the Access Token to a more granular level, allowing them to build out their own permissions model on Box Platform.